ajk-5/WT4Q/WT4Q/public/TERMS_AND_CONDITIONS.md

 7. External Links

-WT4Q may contain links to third-party websites.
+The Nineties Times may contain links to third-party websites.
 We are not responsible for their content, policies, or actions.

 8. Termination